Alexia Viruez

-Alexia Viruez (born May 4, 1994) is a Bolivian beauty pageant titleholder and model who was crowned Miss Bolivia 2012, and represented her country in the 2013 Miss Universe.
+Alexia Viruez (born May 4, 1994) is a Bolivian model and beauty pageant titleholder who was crowned Miss Bolivia 2012 and represented her country in the 2013 Miss Universe.

 Early life

 On May 4, 1994, Viruez was born in Santa Cruz, Bolivia.
 Viruez was raised in Santa Cruz, Bolivia.
 When Viruez was nine years old, Alexia was awarded a modeling scholarship.